-Ventura College meets this Standard.
-The College assures that administrators and other employees responsible for educational programs and services possess qualifications necessary to perform their duties through verification of appropriate degrees, through screening interviews by both a representational committee and the college president or chancellor, and through reference checks.
+VC meets this Standard.
+The College is assured that administrators and other employees responsible for educational programs and services possess qualifications necessary to perform their duties through verification of appropriate degrees, through screening interviews by both a representational committee and the college president or chancellor, and through reference checks.